tudmichael0/X00171114_CA2/README.md

 Python: The primary programming language used for the application.

-pytest: Testing framework used for unit testing the application.
+pytest, coverage.py: Testing framework used for unit testing the application.

 flake8: Static code analysis tool for maintaining code quality.